henry4sfdc/lightning-newbie/hello-salesforce1.markdown

 Notice how the class representing the app level -- Reid002BlogApp1 -- is the last class listed.
 CSS resolves conflicts in classes by giving precendence to whatever it sees last.
 In this case, it colors everything red.
 You can indicate that the blue command should be treated as more important using the !important designation.

-You can read more about [CSS Specificity and !Important](http://james.padolsey.com/usability/dont-use-important/).

 Try updating the Style for Component1 as follows

 {% highlight css %}